Trajectory-User Linking via Hierarchical Spatio-Temporal Attention Networks: Experiments

 From the results in Figure~\ref{fig:traditonal}, our \model significantly outperforms all classic baseline methods in terms of all evaluation metrics, achieving 23.22\%, 67.02\%, 17.44\% improvements in terms of ACC@1 over SR method on Gowalla, PrivateCar, and Geolife datasets, respectively.
 SR performs better than other classic baselines in terms of ACC@1, ACC@5, and Macro-F1 on three datasets as it considers the similarity of two trajectories from four representation strategies (\ie, sequential, temporal ,spatial and spatiotemporal).
 However, SR is still based on the defined distance calculation, and cannot automatically learn the similarity or dependency between trajectories based on the relationship among trajectories on different mobility datasets.

 From the results in Table~\ref{tab:perform_compared}, we can see that \model achieves the best performance in terms of all metrics on three different categories of trajectory datasets.
 This is because our designed local and global graph model effectively captures both micro- and macro-spatial features for spatio-temporal trajectories.
 In addition, our hierarchical spatio-temporal attention network can learn the long-term dependencies in time dimension and adaptively fuse the local and global representations.
 This is main reason that our \model performs the best on both sparse check-in dataset (\ie, Gowalla) and dense GPS trajectory datasets (\ie, PrivateCar and GeoLife).
-Results in Table~\ref{tab:perform_compared} show that our model significantly outperforms state-of-the-art baselines by 12.73\%$\sim$46.85\% and 18.90\%$\sim$50.97\% improvements in terms of ACC@1 and Macro-F1.
-Specifically, \model achieves average gains of 21.75\% ACC@1 and 24.34\% Macro-F1 score in comparison to the best performed baseline across all datasets.
+Results in Table~\ref{tab:perform_compared} show that our model significantly outperforms state-of-the-art baselines by 6.04\%$\sim$14.07\% and 6.56\%$\sim$29.54\% improvements in terms of ACC@1 and Macro-F1.
+Specifically, \model achieves average gains of 9.20\% ACC@1 and 12.73\% Macro-F1 score in comparison to the best performed baseline across all datasets.
 Considering that the performance gain in TUL prediction reported in recent works~\cite{miao2020trajectory,zhou2018trajectory} is usually around 2.74-9.26\% ACC@1 and 1.11-11.00\% Macro-F1, this performance improvement achieved by our \model is significant.
-Among various baselines, DPLink performs the best on most of metrics, because they extract comprehensive trajectory features.
-However, our \model consistently outperforms DPLink by 11.23-50.89\% ACC@1 and 10.73-97.84\% Macro-F1 score across all datasets, which suggests the rationality of our designed hierarchical spatio-temporal attention network architecture.
-Although T3S and DeepTUL use the attentive recurrent neural framework, they are still limited by the only consideration of the information within the trajectory, and do not consider the complex cross-trajectory correlations.
+Among various baselines, GNNTUL performs the second best on most of metrics, because they extract comprehensive trajectory features.
+However, our \model consistently outperforms GNNTUL by 6.04-16.28\% ACC@1 and 6.56-31.88\% Macro-F1 score across all datasets, which suggests the rationality of our designed hierarchical spatio-temporal attention network architecture.
+Although GNNTUL uses graph-based representation models, it is still limited by the only consideration of the information within the trajectory, and do not consider the complex cross-trajectory correlations.